akshayjshah/blog/posts/language-use-on-github.md

 say, "People who write more CoffeeScript also tend to write more Ruby."
 To tackle our question, we'll need access to some more granular data.

-Rather than banging on the API, we can use the [GitHub Archive][github-archive].
-This fantastic resource archives every public GitHub event and makes the whole data set accessible via [Google BigQuery][big-query].
+Rather than banging on the API, we can use the [Github Archive][github-archive].
+This fantastic resource archives every public Github event and makes the whole data set accessible via [Google BigQuery][big-query].
 BigQuery has a web-based console and a comfortably SQL-like query language, so it's easy to get the data we need (all the code in this post is also in a